“Is it a soundbar? Is it a speaker? No, it’s a Soundbox!” And a Soundbox actually appears to be a cross between the two.

 The Soundbox also combines the connectivity of both a typical soundbar and wireless speaker, with its 4K-supporting HDMI input/output and digital optical input for TV connectivity, plus USB input and Bluetooth connectivity for music playback.

 The biggest curveball Sky is throwing here - bigger even than the oddball dimensions - is the price.
-The Soundbox is £250 for existing and new Sky Q Multiscreen customers.
-Existing Sky TV customers can have it for £300.
-For everyone else, it’s £800.
+The Soundbox is £249 for existing Sky Q customers, or £299 for those who want to spread the payment over three months.
+For everyone else, it’s now £499, down from the eye-watering original price of £800.

-We can’t imagine many people will end up parting with £800 for the Soundbox (and they most definitely shouldn’t), but the expensive base price is a little easier to digest upon learning Devialet is behind the technology.
+We can’t imagine many people will end up parting with £499 for the Soundbox (and we sincerely hope no-one paid £800 for one), but the expensive base price is a little easier to digest upon learning Devialet is behind the technology.

 But with its customer base limited to those who can afford such high-end kit, Devialet appears to be on a mission to engage with the masses by making “smaller, lighter and more affordable” products.